 Stone & Beam is part of Amazon’s own furniture line and makes great sofas, which is why it’s odd that they’ve remained on the down-low.

 Modest as in you are definitely not paying for the brand name on this one.
-Currently, it is priced around the thousand dollar mark for the 88” model.
+Currently, it is priced around the $1,230 mark for the 89” model.

-It’s got a frame made of solid hardwood, is built in the US, and comes with very thick cotton sofa covers.
-Who said you couldn’t find a couch built to last on the cheap?
+It’s got a frame made of solid hardwood, with down-filled cushions, and comes with very thick cotton-blend sofa covers.
+Who said you couldn’t find a well-made couch on the cheap?

-The one thing that throws a wrench into how great the Carrigan is is the fact that replacement covers for it aren’t sold currently.
-Come on Amazon!
+The one thing that throws a wrench into how great the Faraday performs as a slipcovered sofa is the fact that replacement covers for it aren’t currently sold.
+Come on, Amazon!
 Uh, I mean Stone & Beam…

-We also do not make covers for this sofa (yet) so it’s a good thing the cotton is substantial.
+We also do not make covers for this sofa (yet) so it’s a good thing the soft denim-like cotton blend is substantial.

-At the very least the covers can be washed, or at least Amazon says it can.
-Though a minority of people have had their covers shrink on them so it’s best to play it safe and use cold water when washing and drip drying in shade.
+At the very least the covers can be washed.
+Not that Amazon specifically says it can be, though people have been doing it anyway without issue.
+Best to play it safe and use cold water when washing and drip drying them in shade.

 Best Sectional & Best Outdoor Slipcovered Sofa: Crate & Barrel Lounge II Petite